 Transferring data outside the EU:

-Whilst we do not routinely do so, we may transfer data outside the EU by using third parties such as MailChimp operated by Rocket Science Group as they store and process data in the USA.
-We act appropriately to protect the security of data to try to ensure it is consistent with EU and Data Protection laws and comply with the Privacy Shield Framework
+Whilst we do not routinely do so, we may transfer data outside the UK by using third parties such as MailChimp operated by Rocket Science Group as they store and process data in the USA.
+We act appropriately to protect the security of data to try to ensure it is consistent with UK and Data Protection laws and comply with the Privacy Shield Framework

 We do not use any processes that rely on automatic processing of your data.

 Transmission of information via the internet is not totally secure and whilst we cannot guarantee the security of your data we will do all we can to protect your data on our website but any transmission is at your own risk.